walmartlabs/eslint-config-defaults/README.md

 ### Piecemeal Configurations

-ESLint configuration is broken into two parts: `rules` and `variants`
+ESLint configuration is broken into two parts: `rules` and `environments`

 * Rules - The full set of ESLint rules are included in the project broken into categories that mirror the documentation.
 Under each rule type there are sets of configuration as well as an `off.js` file which turns off every rule in this category.

-* variants - Variants are a collection of modifiers that amend a set of rules to run in specific environments like `browser` or `node`.
+* Environments - Environments are a collection of modifiers that amend a set of generic rules to run in specific environments like `browser` or `node`.

 ###### Examples